My Quiet Kitchen

 • and can be baked in the oven OR cooked in the air fryer!

-• tofu - I recommend super-firm tofu if you can find it.
-It's very dense and does not need to be pressed.
-The next best choice is extra-firm tofu, which will benefit from a quick pressing to remove some of the water.
+• Tofu - I recommend super-firm tofu if you can find it.
+This is the one that's shrink-wrapped.
+It's very dense and doesn't need to be pressed.
+The next best choice is extra-firm tofu, which you will need to press first to remove liquid.
 Here's a quick guide on how to press tofu.

-• wet batter - unflavored soy milk plus mustard, tamari (or soy sauce), and a few seasonings creates a savory batter.
+• Batter ingredients - unflavored soy milk plus mustard, soy sauce (or gluten-free tamari), plus a few seasonings create a savory batter.

-• breading - instead of breadcrumbs, I went with nutritional yeast mixed with a bit of brown rice flour.
-I use this one by Sari.
+• Breading - instead of breadcrumbs, I went with nutritional yeast mixed with a bit of brown rice flour.
+I use this nooch by Sari.

 How to Make Tofu Nuggets